Heart valve surgery

 These valves open up enough so that blood can flow through.
 They then close, keeping blood from flowing backward.

-The aortic valve is the most common valve to be replaced because it cannot be repaired.
+The aortic valve is the most common valve to be replaced.
 The mitral valve is the most common valve to be repaired.
 Only rarely is the tricuspid valve or the pulmonic valve repaired or replaced.